 Kotoku Temple (Kotoku-ji Temple) is a temple belonging to the Shingon sect Toyozan school.
 According to official records the temple den, the main hall and the monastery were destroyed by fire in both Shoho (1644 – 48) and Kyoho (1716 – 1736) eras.
-However, incredibly and luckily for us except for the Omido and Niomon of the temple went unscathed.
+However, incredibly and luckily for us, except for the Omido and Niomon, the temple went unscathed.

 When you enter the grounds of the temple you will see the beautiful Nioman Gate.
 The Nioman gate is guarded by two Nio guardians.

 They represent the first and last letter of the Sanskrit alphabet.
 The one on the left has his mouth open for “ah” and the one on the right has his mouth closed-mouthed for “un”.

 The “Omido” of the temple is a nationally designated important cultural property.
 It is one of only a few Kanto style thatched roofed temple still in existence today.
 An Omido is a type of Amida-do, Amitabha hall, built in the Kamakura period.
 It was the time of the Amidist Pure Land schools of Buddhism, which emphasized salvation through faith in Amitabha.

 These type of Omido or Amitabha (Skanda, Phoenix etc) “halls” are collectively referred to as “temple halls”.
 The use of the word hall comes from its use in English as a meeting place, like a village hall or assembly hall, rather than the entrance in a house or building.
 Some temple halls are mammoth such as the famous Todai-ji, but often they are quite small, like the one in Kawajima.